banner type: None

 9. Sonder

-Sonder has been rapidly growing and currently has 9,000 units in 40+ countries.
+Sonder has been rapidly increasing its market share and currently has 9,000 units in 40+ countries.
 They’re known for delivering seamless, personalized guest experiences backed by a strong technology foundation.

 Sonder is different from Airbnb in that they create their own spaces and don’t rely on hosts — combining the comforts of vacation rentals and hotels into unique spaces that fulfill needs without sacrificing style.